GabrielTrigo/TSWebDriver4Delphi/README.md

 [![stability-alpha](https://img.shields.io/badge/stability-alpha-f4d03f.svg)](https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#alpha)

 # TSWebDriver4Delphi
+This library was inspired by [Selenium](https://github.com/SeleniumHQ/selenium)

-TSWebDriver4Delphi is a comprehensive project that encapsulates a variety of tools and libraries that enable web browser automation.
-TSWebDriver4Delphi specifically provides an infrastructure for the W3C WebDriver specification - a platform and language-neutral coding interface compatible with the Chrome browser (for now, only Chrome).
+TSWebDriver4Delphi is a comprehensive project that encapsulates a variety of tools that enable web browser automation.
+Specifically provides an infrastructure for the W3C WebDriver specification - a platform and language-neutral coding interface compatible with the Chrome browser (for now, only Chrome).

 What is WebDriver?
 --
-WebDriver is a remote control interface that enables introspection and control of user agents.
-It provides a platform- and language-neutral wire protocol as a way for out-of-process programs to remotely instruct the behavior of web browsers.
+_WebDriver is a remote control interface that enables introspection and control of user agents.
+It provides a platform- and language-neutral wire protocol as a way for out-of-process programs to remotely instruct the behavior of web browsers._

-Provided is a set of interfaces to discover and manipulate DOM elements in web documents and to control the behavior of a user agent.
-It is primarily intended to allow web authors to write tests that automate a user agent from a separate controlling process, but may also be used in such a way as to allow in-browser scripts to control a — possibly separate — browser.
+_Provided is a set of interfaces to discover and manipulate DOM elements in web documents and to control the behavior of a user agent.
+It is primarily intended to allow web authors to write tests that automate a user agent from a separate controlling process, but may also be used in such a way as to allow in-browser scripts to control a — possibly separate — browser._

-This library was inspired by [Selenium](https://github.com/SeleniumHQ/selenium)

 ## Example
 Login automation